douderg/problems/README.md

 ### Description

-Repo for various programming challenges
+Repo for various programming challenges.
+See the README of each subdirectory for details.